 At The Avenue we believe that the curriculum should be as exciting and stimulating as possible.
 We actively seek to promote a love of learning by making school fun and relevant whilst at the same time ensuring standards are high in order to prepare your children for their future.
 We use the Cornerstones projects as a base for our learning.
-The topics are exciting and full of practical ideas for learning.
+The topics are carefully selected and full of practical ideas for learning.

-Children in the Reception class follow the Early Years Foundation Stage Curriculum this comprises of seven key areas of learning and development which are: Three Prime Areas: Personal, Social and Emotional Development; Physical Development; Communication and Language.
+Children in the Early Years follow the Early Years Foundation Stage Curriculum.
+This comprises of seven key areas of learning and development which are: Three Prime Areas: Personal, Social and Emotional Development; Physical Development; Communication and Language.
 Four Specific Areas: Literacy; Mathematics; Understanding the World; Expressive Arts and Design.

 Children in Years 1 to 6 (Key Stages 1 and 2) follow the subjects of the National Curriculum.
 Each area is carefully planned to ensure all year group and key stage objectives are met.

 There are a range of National Curriculum subjects that are taught in school, as follows: Core Subjects – English, Mathematics, Science.
 Foundation Subjects – Design and Technology, Geography, History, Art and Design, Music, Physical Education, Computing, Religious Education, PSHE (MFL is taught in Key Stage 2).